devdahyuk/LGGram-Z990-Hackintosh/README.md

 You have 2 options and one of these can enable AirDrop and another one can't (maybe, not confirmed)
 <br>First option: Get BCM94360CS2 with M.2 Adapter, attach on M.2 Slot (SSD) and sacrifice USB Port for BT and AirDrop
 <br>Second option (not confirmed): Get BCM94360CS2 with M.2 Adapter, attach on M.2 Slot (SSD) and just use Intel BT
-<br>I'll try second option as a test and confirmation..
-Will update this soon if the card arrives

 ## Changelog